Mountain-Hydrology-Research-Group/data-analysis/overview/a-syllabus.md

  * **Recommended**: *Probability and Statistics for Engineering and the Sciences*, Devore, J.L.
  * **Additional Course Materials** are available on the [UW Canvas site](https://canvas.uw.edu/) (UW NetID login required)

-### Learning Objectives

-By the end of the course, students should be able to
- * Understand common terminology in statistics and data analysis and know how to search for more detailed information as needed
- * Read, modify, and write computer programs to analyze data
- * Apply statistics and computer-based data analysis techniques to real observations (sets of numbers) in order to solve real world problems

 ## Logistics and Grading